verkhovin/oneio-fizzbuzz/backend/README.md

 The size of the currently cached value can be watched on http://localhost:8080/actuator/metrics/fizzbuzz.rounds.largest.
 Of course, the cache is "pre-warmed" by the result of Fizz Buzz for 500.

+# Metrics
+Metrics are provided by actuator: http:/localhost:8080/actuator